muzian666/HKBU_FIN7880_GG_Group_Project/README.md

 [Docker Install Link](https://www.docker.com/products/docker-desktop/)

 ## Quick Start
+### 1. Select the version in Release that you want to use
 After you install the Docker, go to release and found the package version that you want to use.
 Here is following different version of this project:
 ```
 HONKAI Lite: